10 Website Design Tips

 7. Don’t Use Flash

-Search engines cannot read flash.
+Search engines are phasing out or often block the use of flash.
 In addition to being very heavy and slowing your website down, any content in the flash file such as text, video or images are void when the search engine looks at your website.
 Websites built entirely in flash are just one big file, so there’s no way to for search engines to link to individual pages.
 Flash pages are also not accessible on mobile devices.
 Flash is outdated technology and no longer necessary to create an aesthetically pleasing website.

-8. Don’t Build a Site With Navigation So Complex Breadcrumbs Are Necessary
+8. Don’t Build a Site with Navigation So Complex that Breadcrumbs Are Necessary

 9. Don’t Build More Pages Than You Need